Former Sun editor appointed communications chief at heart of Starmer Government

 David Dinsmore, who was editor of the tabloid newspaper between 2013 and 2015, will serve as a senior civil servant responsible for overseeing and improving Government communications.

-The Telegraph newspaper, which first reported his appointment, described the role as a newly created position which it called “permanent secretary for communications”, created after the Prime Minister voiced concerns about Government communications late last year.
+The Telegraph newspaper, which first reported his appointment, described the role as a new position which it called “permanent secretary for communications”, created after the Prime Minister voiced concerns about Government communications late last year.

 The PA news agency understands he will be undertaking a role which replaces Simon Baugh, who was the chief executive of the Government Communications Service.